capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 is installed, you may still need to do some setup (see below).

 The LLVM official releases support at least: FreeBSD, Windows, Ubuntu, RHEL/Fedora, and macOS (8.0.0 only).
-On macOS you can also install it with homebrew with `brew install llvm@8`.
+On macOS you can also install it with homebrew with `brew install llvm@8` or install only clang-format with `brew install clang-format@8`.
 Other platforms may also be supported.

 On **Arch Linux**, there is no good package for clang8; https://aur.archlinux.org/packages/clang8 conflicts with clang, and the clang-8 source code release does not compile with the latest clang or gcc version.
 This script will